amrich1111/IntroToProg-Python-Mod07/docs/index.md

 print(f"\nYour data was saved!\n{pickled_list}\n")
 input("Press Enter to Exit")
 ```
 When opening and closing files in Python, the ‘with’ statement can be utilized to clean up your code a bit and make it more readable.
 Listing 3 executes the same function as Listing 1, however the ‘with’ statement is used alongside the .open() method.
-The ‘with’ statement will close the file for you since it is managing the file stream.
+The ‘with’ statement will close the file for you since it is managing the file stream([Manthanchauhan, 2022](https://www.geeksforgeeks.org/with-statement-in-python/)).
 Using ‘with’ can help manage exceptions that may arise when handling files, in this scenario either ‘with’ or .close() can be used effectively to achieve the same output as seen in Listing 1 and Listing 3.

 ### Appending with Pickle